 There are various methods available to beekeepers to control hive beetle populations in their beehives.
 Hive beetles can fly from a single hive and spread to the entire apiary, as such, they are a nuisance that must be swiftly dealt with.
-Trapping hive beetles is a common control method in beekeeping.
+Using hive beetle traps are a common control method in beekeeping.
 It can be easily factored into your integrated pest management process.
 This article features the best hive beetle traps for beehives.
 They are useful for both beginner and experienced beekeepers finding their hives infested by these pests.

 Can Honeybee Colonies Fight Hive Beetles?